How to Prep Your Cake Pans

 Prepping and lining your cake pans before baking is setting the foundation for a great cake!
 Many times, recipes will call for "greasing and lining" your pans.
 What this means is either using butter and flour or another type of nonstick agent all around the insides of your pan, and then lining the bottom with parchment paper.

-3. You can make your own "pan-release" formula by combining 1/2 cup each of canola oil, all purpose flour, and Crisco shortening.
+4. Make your own "pan-release" formula by combining 1/2 cup of each: canola oil, all purpose flour, and Crisco shortening.
 Just mix it together very well with a whisk and store in an airtight container in the fridge.
-When needed, use your pastry or silicone brush and apply all over your pans.
+Use a pastry or silicone brush to apply all over your pans.

 To easily line your pans with parchment paper, check out this quick video!